stevenwudi/6DVNET/README.md

 #  6 DoF estimation network

-The Repo is no longer maintained, we have migrate the code to
+The Repo is no longer maintained, we have migrated the code to

 https://github.com/stevenwudi/Kaggle_PKU_Baidu

+It has better configuration file and improved documentation.

 ## Citation